 - It has a dry climate with low vegetation cover.

 The Coastal Plains

 A coastal plain is a flat, low-lying piece of land next to the ocean.
 To the east and west of the peninsular plateau, 2 narrow strips of plain lands are found, which are respectively called Eastern Coastal Plain and Western Coastal Plain.

 Eastern Coastal Plain

-The Eastern Coastal Plains is a wide stretch of the landmass lying between the Eastern Ghats and the Bay of Bengal.
+The Eastern Coastal Plains is a wide stretch of landmass lying between the Eastern Ghats and the Bay of Bengal.
 In the northern part, it is referred to as the Northern Circar, while the southern part is known as the Coromandel Coast.
-Large rivers, such as the Mahanadi the Godavari, the Krishna and the Kaveri have formed extensive delta on this coast.
-Lake Chilika is an important feature along the eastern coast
+Large rivers, such as the Mahanadi, the Godavari, the Krishna and the Kaveri, have formed an extensive delta on this coast.
+Lake Chilika is an important feature along the eastern coast.

 Western Coastal Plain

 The western coast is sandwiched between the Western Ghats and the Arabian Sea.
 It is a narrow plain and consists of 3 sections, as mentioned below:

 - The northern part of the coast is called the Konkan (Mumbai – Goa)

 - The central stretch is called the Kannad Plain